kiran-foundation/website/src/content/work/volunteering/local-kiran-foundation-chapter-lead.md

 title: "Local Kiran Foundation Chapter Lead"
 about: "We are seeking dedicated and motivated Local Chapter Leads to start, oversee and coordinate activities for our chapters.
 As a Local Chapter Lead, you will be responsible for fostering a sense of community, building a team, organizing events, and facilitating engagement among members.
 If you are a proactive and enthusiastic individual with excellent organizational and leadership skills, we invite you to join our team."
+startDate: "Start Date: Immediate"
+join: "Immediate Start"
-startDate: "Start Date: Immediate" join : "Immediate Start" team : "Build a community team to drive local change." event : "Organize events • Recruit volunteers • Lead meetings"
+team: "Build a community team to drive local change."
+event: "Organize events • Recruit volunteers • Lead meetings"
 duration: "Duration: 12 Months"
 timeCommitment: "Average : 10 hr/week"
 teamSize: "Team Size: 3-5"